-The first European Data Ethics Forum is jointly organized by DataEthics and Dansk IT (a members' organisation of IT-professionals) and will take place Friday September 29th 2017 at Klub.io in Copenhagen. (see bio on speakers below)
+The first European Data Ethics Forum is organized by DataEthics and Dansk IT.
+It's Friday September 29th 2017 at Klub.io in Copenhagen. (bio on speakers below) Sign up here. (want to be a member of Dansk IT? - do it here before signing up for the conference)

 MISSION: To showcase best cases within privacy tech and data ethical companies and to share knowledge in the field.